-Depending on the plan selected, plan member contributions range from 0 percent up to 7.0 percent of gross wages.
-Plan members electing into the defined contribution plan are not required to make additional contributions.
+Depending on the plan selected, member pension contributions range from 0 percent up to 7.0 percent of gross wages.
+For certain plan members, a 4 percent employer contribution to the defined contribution pension plan is required.
+In addition, for certain plan members, a 3 percent employer match is provided to the defined contribution pension plan.

-The School District's required and actual contributions to the plan for the year ended year ended June 30, 2018 were \$4,428,063, which includes the School District's contributions required for those members with a defined contribution benefit.
-The School District's required and actual contributions include an allocation of \$1,642,142 in revenue received from the State of Michigan, and remitted to the System, to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for the year ended year ended June 30, 2018.
-For the year ended June 30, 2018, the contributions also include a one-time payment to the School District received under Section 147c(2) of the State Aid Act, which the School District then remitted as a contribution to the plan.
+The School District's required and actual pension contributions to the plan for the year ended June 30, 2019 were \$4,294,700, which include the School District's contributions required for those members with a defined contribution benefit.
+The School District's required and actual pension contributions include an allocation of \$1,750,747 in revenue received from the State of Michigan and remitted to the System to fund the MPSERS unfunded actuarial accrued liability (UAAL) stabilization rate for the year ended June 30, 2019.

-The School District's required and actual OPEB contributions to the plan for the year ended June 30, 2018 were \$1,020,779, which includes the School District's contributions required for those members with a defined contribution benefit.
+The School District's required and actual OPEB contributions to the plan for the year ended June 30, 2019 were \$1,133,195, which include the School District's contributions required for those members with a defined contribution benefit.